gam-ol/Lottie-Local-Lower-Thirds-LLLT-/README.md

 **LLLT (Lottie Local Lower Thirds)** is a local engine converting Lottie animations into edit-ready **.mov (Alpha)** files.
 It replaces heavy templates with a simple GUI for fast asset generation.
 Built for extensibility: swap the default JSON with your own to create custom, brand-specific templates.
 Fast and stable.

 ---
+## 🤝 Credits & Acknowledgements
+This project is inspired by and based on the original CasparCG Lottie template logic created by **Heine Froholdt** (heine.froholdt@gmail.com).
 ## Versions

 ### 1. LLLT_v01 (Source Code)